tocalabs/toca-docs/src/projects/automation/activities/activity.md

 Since execution stops when an action fails, you'll most commonly want to use the `actionStatus` chip to check for `ContinuedWithErrors` or `SuccessWithTimeout` values (or the inverse: `actionStatus != "Success"`).
 These values indicate that the workflow continued but that something went wrong and may require corrective logic.

-For example, let's say you have an `API Caller` action that retrieves data from a third-party service.
-If that service is temporarily unavailable, you might want to retry the call a few times before giving up.
+For example, consider an `API Caller` action that retrieves data from a third-party service.
+If the service is temporarily unavailable, you may want to retry the request several times before erroring.
 The below example illustrates how `actionStatus` could be used in this scenario to retry an `API Caller` action up to 5 times until it succeeds, with a `Debug` action logging that the action was retried, each time it fails.
 ![Action Status Usage Example](/src/assets/action_status_usage_example.png)

 The following Action properties can be set to control how errors are handled:

 ### Fail on Error:
-All actions include a checkbox labelled `Fail on error?` If checked, it marks the action as Failed when an error occurs during its execution, indicating an irrecoverable issue.
+All actions include a checkbox labelled `Fail on error?`.
+If checked, it marks the action as `Failed` when an error occurs during its execution, indicating that the activity should not continue.
 By default, this option is checked for all actions.

 ### Timeout
 Certain actions, such as those in the Vision, OCR, or Flow Control categories, feature a `Timeout` property.
 This property, measured in milliseconds, specifies how long the action can run before it stops itself.
 Notably, a timeout can be set to `-1`, indicating that the action should disregard the timeout entirely.

 ### Error on Timeout
-Actions with the Timeout property also include an `Error on Timeout` setting.
+Actions that have the `Timeout` property also include an `Error on Timeout` setting.
 This setting determines whether a timeout should be treated as an error.
-Sometimes, a timeout may not signify an error.
-For example, with an image search action looking for an occasional pop-up, it should continue if the pop-up doesn't appear but handle it if it does.
+There are instances where a user may not determine a timeout is an error.
+For example, when using the `Image Search` action to look for a modal or warning that is known to appear intermittently, a timeout may be the desired outcome.